OpenSpace/OpenSpace-Docs/dev/compiling/index.md

 [CMake](http://www.cmake.org) is a multi-platform project-generation tool.
 OpenSpace uses CMake so that we can more easily configure and compile OpenSpace on various platforms.
 We require CMake version 3.25 or above.
 If you favor the commandline you can use the `cmake` command, but you might also like to know that you can use `ccmake`, which is CMake with an interactive curses interface.

 ### Compiler / IDE
 The platform specific pages found in the menu on the left contain more detailed information about the compilation platforms for each operating system.

-  - [Visual Studio 2022](http://www.visualstudio.com) is the standard and recommended Interactive Development Environment (IDE) for Windows
-  - [XCode](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12) is the standard IDE on macOS
-  - On Linux you can install either gcc or clang compilers, using either `yum` or `apt-get`, and use any editor of your choice

 OpenSpace is written in C++20 and thus requires compiler versions that support a large portion of that standard.
 Thus we require the following versions of the compiler:
   - Windows: MSVC 19.31 (Visual Studio 2022, from version 17.1)
   - macOS: AppleClang 13.1.6 (Xcode 13.4.1)
   - Linux: GCC 11 or Clang 14